Hair looking dry? Dull? These are some of the best organic conditioners – and all natural ones, too!

 Most of us worry about what’s in our shampoo, especially after learning that harsh sulphates like sodium laureth sulphate (SLS) can hurt our hair, and even our health.
-But few of us consider what goes into our hair conditioners.
+But few of us consider the benefits of using natural or organic hair conditioners.

 Behentrimonium chloride: A suspected environmental toxin and human allergen

 Amodimethicone: A form of silicon.
-Generally considered safe, but can build up on the hair, ultimately leading to dryness
+Generally considered safe, and won’t harm your health.
+That being said, it can build up on the hair, ultimately leading to dryness

-Parfum/Fragrance: Unless this is listed as being derived from natural oils it likely indicates a synthetic perfume, which can lead to skin and lunch irritation and organ toxicity, and possibly even cancer
+Parfum/Fragrance: Unless this is listed as being derived from natural oils it likely indicates a synthetic perfume, which can lead to skin and lung irritation and organ toxicity, and possibly even cancer

 PEG-80/ Sorbitan Laurate: Can lead to allergies or organ toxicity